On the Complexity of the Optimal Correlated Equilibria in Extensive-Form Games: The Threshold Problem for is in

 \NFCEPSPACEh*

-\section{The \textsc{Threshold} problem for \EFCE is in \NP}
+\section{The \textsc{Threshold} Problem for \EFCE is in \np}

 In normal-form games, the \textsc{Threshold} problem for correlated equilibria reduces to solving a linear system over the rationals, with a variable for each pure strategy profile and incentive constraints encoded as linear inequalities.
 Since the number of variables and constraints is polynomial in the game size, the problem admits a polynomial-time solution.
 This approach, however, does not extend to extensive-form games, where the number of pure strategy profiles grows exponentially with the number of information sets.
-To address this, previous works~\cite{farina2020polyPublicChance,DBLP:conf/aaai/FarinaBS20,von2008extensive,KOLLER1996247} have focused on developing more compact representations of correlation plans using the notion of histories, particularly, what are known as relevant histories.
+To address this, previous works~\cite{farina2020polyPublicChance,DBLP:conf/aaai/FarinaBS20,KOLLER1996247} have focused on developing more compact representations of correlation plans using the notion of histories, in particular, those known as relevant histories.

-More concretely, von Stengel and Forges~\cite{von2008extensive} showed that to verify whether a correlation plan~$\mu$ is an EFCE in 2-player extensive-form games without chance nodes, it suffices to consider the probabilities that $\mu$ assigns to certain combinations of player histories---those that are relevant.
+More concretely, \citet{von2008extensive} showed that to verify whether a correlation plan~$\mu$ is an EFCE in 2-player extensive-form games without chance nodes, it suffices to consider the probabilities that $\mu$ assigns to certain combinations of player histories---those that are relevant.
 A history, also known as a sequence in the literature, is commonly understood as a sequence of information sets and actions that describe the path a player takes through the game tree.
 It can be viewed as a partial pure strategy, encapsulating the player's decisions within a specific information context.
 The relevant histories, in comparison, represent joint behaviors of the players along the game tree and are meant to provide enough information to encode both the correlation plan and the EFCE constraints.

-In the definition given by von Stengel and Forges~\cite{von2008extensive}, relevant histories are defined as a subset of pairs $(h_1,h_2)$, with $h_1$ and~$h_2$ representing the respective histories of players $1$ and~$2$, such that the last information sets in these histories, say~$I_1$ and~$I_2$, lie along the same path from the root to some node in the game tree.
+In their definition, relevant histories are defined as a subset of pairs $(h_1,h_2)$, with $h_1$ and~$h_2$ representing the respective histories of players $1$ and~$2$, such that the last information sets in these histories, say~$I_1$ and~$I_2$, lie along the same path from the root to some node in the game tree.

 Given a correlation plan~$\CorrPlan$, the probability $p_{(h_1,h_2)}$ of reaching a pair of histories $(h_1,h_2)$ is intuitively the probability of reaching any node whose path prefixes for the two players are exactly $h_1$ and $h_2$, respectively.
 Given such correlation plans~$\mu$, let $\boldsymbol{p}_{\mu}$ denote the tuple of values $(p_{(h_1,h_2)})$, where $(h_1,h_2)$ ranges over all relevant histories.
 The set of all $\boldsymbol{p}_{\mu}$ can be captured by a system $\mathcal{S}$ consisting of polynomially many linear equalities~\cite{von2008extensive}.
 Moreover, they also showed that relevant histories can fully characterize the incentive constraints of EFCE using polynomially many inequalities.
 Solving these linear constraints therefore yields a polynomial time procedure for solving the \textsc{Threshold} problem for 2-player game without chance node.